5 Secrets to a Successful and Functional Website

 1. Looks Do Matter

 When it comes to websites, eye-catching design is not the most important thing in the world, but if your site doesn’t live up to a certain standard in this regard, you run the risk of not being taken seriously by your prospects.
+That is why Portland web design companies specialize in creating beautiful and functional websites to increase time spent on websites and sales.
+Please let me know when this has been updated and I’ll approve this post for payment.

 No matter how successful and well-managed the business is, a website that looks like someone’s nephew cobbled it together during spring break gives of unprofessional, almost fly-by-night vibes.